ganeti/ganeti/man/gnt-instance.rst

     (enough redundancy in the cluster to survive a node failure)

-The ``-H`` option specified the hypervisor to use for the instance (must be one of the enabled hypervisors on the cluster) and optionally custom parameters for this instance.
+The ``-H (--hypervisor-parameters)`` option specified the hypervisor to use for the instance (must be one of the enabled hypervisors on the cluster) and optionally custom parameters for this instance.
 If not other options are used (i.e. the invocation is just -H *NAME*) the instance will inherit the cluster options.
 The defaults below show the cluster defaults at cluster creation time.

 The possible hypervisor options are as follows: